arfc/cyclus_blue_waters/README.rst

 Updating the docker image
 =========================

-The docker image needs to be updated if the cyclus or cycamore installation in the image is to be updated.
+The docker image needs to be updated if the cyclus, cycamore or rickshaw installation in the image is to be updated.

 The docker image will be automatically updated in docker hub when a commit is pushed to cyclus or cycamore.